 The MN Dept. of Health has guidance on wellhead and source water protection plans (that can be built into comprehensive plans and integrated with county water plans) and actions that prevent groundwater/drinking water pollution and a sustainable water use rate.
 A basic comp plan goal would be to monitor and/or remediate all leaking underground storage tanks (USTs) within drinking water supply management areas (DWSMAs) and within source water protection areas (SWPAs).

 Include plan requirements (in a comp plan or another planning document) on coordinated action with surrounding or overlapping jurisdictions for several of these issues: land use, watershed/groundwater impacts, transportation, sewer and water, economic development, housing and foreclosures, police, fire, health; adopt a wellhead / source water protection plan.

-Convene discussions or enter into agreements (joint service or others) with surrounding communities on at least 3 of these issues; adopt a comp plan goal to monitor and/or remediate all LUSTs within the city's DWSMA/SWPA.
+Convene discussions or enter into agreements (joint service or others) with surrounding communities on at least 3 of these issues; adopt a comprehensive plan goal to monitor and/or remediate all existing or potential sources of contamination within the city's drinking water supply management area/ source water protection area DWSMA/SWPA.

 Jointly invest in infrastructure to avoid duplication or improve performance; as part of inter-city discussions mentor another GreenStep city.

 Date of last report update: